GitHubMaxwell/hot_sauces/README.md

 ## Installation and Usage

 Note: website is deployed at https://githubmaxwell.github.io/hot_sauces/#/ allowing you to skip steps 1 - 4 is you choose.
+Note: this project was made using Node version 11.12.0 and npm version 6.7.0

 1. Fork project from github and then clone down to your local machine.
 2. Open the project in your preferred code editor.